Weifeng-Ke/VLM_VILA/README.md

 # VLM_VILA
 Performing Prefix Caching on VLM model VILA
-# Installation
+# Installation and Benchmarking for Prefix Caching
+1. Clone from this repository
-1. Install Anaconda distribution
+2. Install Anaconda distribution
-2. Install the necessary python packages in the environment
+3. Install the necessary python packages in the environment
 ```bash
 	./environment_setup.sh vila
 ```